linkorb/dockit/README.md

 Before running a new `deployment:install`, you can check the differences that are going to be applied using the `deployment:diff` command.
 This command uses the `colordiff` CLI command, which needs to be installed through your package manager (i.e. `brew install colordiff`, `apt-get install colordiff`, etc)

+## Variables and template files

+When dockit copies the local files over to the remote host with `dockit deployment:install`, variables in those files are automatically replaced with their deployment-specific values.

+The format of the values are the same as used in the `docker-compose.yml` files:

+    ${THIS_IS_A_VARIABLE}

+Using the `dockit deployment:diff` command will pre-apply the variables before comparing the local and remote files, so the local variables don't show up as diffs against the remote replaced variable values.

 ## Examples